eliroca/azubi-timesheet/README.md

   -n, --non-interactive
                         Do not ask anything, use default answers automatically.
-  -s, --special-record  Special records only have a date and a comment.
+  -s, --special-record  Special records only need a date and a comment.
   -d DD.MM.YYYY, --date DD.MM.YYYY
                         Date of the record.
   -w HH:MM-HH:MM, --work-hours HH:MM-HH:MM